Psygnosis: Early years

 Although Psygnosis primarily became a game publisher, some games were developed fully or partly in-house.
 During the early days, artists were employed full-time at the headquarters, offering third-party developers, who were often just single programmers, a high-quality art resource.
 This allowed Psygnosis to maintain high graphical standards across the board.
 The original artists were Garvan Corbett, Jeff Bramfitt, Colin Rushby and Jim Bowers, with Neil Thompson joining a little later.

 Obliterator, released in 1988, contained an opening animation by Jim Bowers.
 This short scene would pave the way for increasingly sophisticated intro animations, starting with 2D hand drawn sequences, and progressing into FMV and 3D rendered movies created with Sculpt 4D on the Amiga.
 Eventually, Psygnosis would buy Silicon Graphics workstations for the sole purpose of creating these animations.

-While most game companies of the mid-to-late 1980s (including Psygnosis) were releasing identical games on both the Amiga and Atari ST, Psygnosis started to use the full potential of the Amiga's more powerful hardware to produce technically stunning games, with the landmark title Shadow of the Beast bringing the company its greatest success so far in 1989.
-Its multi-layered parallax scrolling and music were highly advanced for the time and as such led to the game being used as a showcase demonstration for the Amiga in many computer shops.
+While many game companies in the mid-to-late 1980s released similar versions of titles for both the Amiga and Atari ST, Psygnosis increasingly developed games that made greater use of the Amiga's hardware capabilities.
+Shadow of the Beast, released in 1989, became one of the company's most successful titles and was noted for its multi-layered parallax scrolling and music.
+The game was also used to demonstrate the Amiga's capabilities in computer shops.

+More employees were hired.
+In 1988, John White became the head of software at the studio.
+In 1989, Nick Burcombe joined the company, elevating to the role as the head of game design.
+Tim Wright begin working as a freelancer before being a studio sound design head from 1994 to 1998.

 Psygnosis consolidated its fame after publishing the DMA Design Lemmings game franchise: debuting in 1991 on the Amiga, Lemmings was ported to a plethora of different computer and video game platforms, generating many sequels and variations of its concept through the years.
+Also in 1991, the company partnered with Electronic Arts to market its games for Sega Genesis, before self-publishing Sega Genesis games starting in early 1993.
 Microcosm, a game that appeared on the FM Towns, Amiga CD32, and 3DO furthered the company's reputation for games with excellent graphics.